bmalakhov/mbtiles2gmt/README.md

 5. Save convert.cmd and run it.

-How to add this map to SASPlanet:
+How to add this map to SASPlanet as a layer:

 7. All Global mapper tiles have to be in C:\SASPlanet\cache_gmt   (it should be looks like C:\SASPlanet\cache_gmt\slazav_hr\Z8\......)

-8. Copy slazav_hr.zmp to  C:\SASPlanet\maps\
+9. Copy slazav_hr.zmp to  C:\SASPlanet\maps\

-9. Open SasPlanet main menu Layers-> slazav_hr
+11. Open SasPlanet main menu Layers-> slazav_hr

-Map display options are specified in C:\sasplanet\maps\slazav_hr.zmp\params.txt Each map "mapname" must have a unique folder "mapname.zmp" with the "params.txt" file inside.
+Map display options are specified in C:\sasplanet\maps\slazav_hr.zmp\params.txt Each map "mapname" must have a unique folder "mapname.zmp" with the "params.txt" inside.

 params.txt:
 GUID={...} - an unique ID